lonycell/grafana.v7/docs/sources/features/datasources/elasticsearch.md

 ### Logs (BETA)

-> Only available in Grafana v6.3+.
+> Only available in ThingSPIN v6.3+.

 There are two parameters, `Message field name` and `Level field name`, that can optionally be configured from the data source settings page that determine which fields will be used for log messages and log levels when visualizing logs in [Explore]({{< relref "../explore" >}}).